 Citronella candles solve a real summer problem (mosquitoes), and people love anything in a cute jar.

-- Melt soy wax in double boiler.
+- Melt soy wax in a double boiler.

 - Add 15 drops citronella oil per 8 oz wax.